Nerve Supply Of Lower Limb Question And Answers

 Sciatic Nerve Course

-• It leaves the pelvis by passing through greater sciatic foramen below piriformis muscle and enters gluteal region.
+• The sciatic nerve leaves the pelvis by passing through the greater sciatic foramen below the piriformis muscle and enters the gluteal region.

 • From the gluteal region, it runs downwards with slight lateral convexity between the ischial tuberosity and greater trochanter.

-• At the lower border of gluteal maximus, it enters the back of thigh and runs vertically downwards up to the superior angle of popliteal fossa.
+• At the lower border of the gluteal maximus, it enters the back of the thigh and runs vertically downwards up to the superior angle of the popliteal fossa.

 Sciatic Nerve Termination

-• It splits to the tibial and common peroneal nerve at the level of upper 2/3rd and lower 1/3rd of the thigh.
+• The sciatic nerve splits to the tibial and common peroneal nerve at the level of the upper 2/3rd and lower 1/3rd of the thigh.

 Sciatic Nerve Relations